 Get outside.
 Explore, learn, hunt, fish, shoot, connect with nature. ~Mia

-I’m sharing this with you because I want to talk about concealed carry.
-I carry my sidearm on the hunt, but it’s a little different than the type of carry than we often discuss.
+I’m sharing this with you because I want to discuss concealed carry.
+I carry my sidearm on the hunt, but it’s a little different than the type of carrying that we often discuss.
 Or is it?

 When I’m hunting, I don’t necessarily carry concealed because I’m out in the woods, and there’s nobody to hide my firearm from, and since I have a rifle, they already know I’m armed.
 So, open carry it is.

 This time of year it gets pretty chilly out.
 Therefore, you pack on a lot of layers.
-Just like every other day, we have to practice drawing our firearm.
-This time of year that means from beneath the layers.
-When I’m maneuvering through brush or tight situations in the woods, I make sure that my jacket and other layers aren’t binding or hindering my holster or my ability to get to it.
+Just like every other day, we have to practice drawing our firearms.
+This time of year means from beneath the layers.
+When maneuvering through brush or tight situations in the woods, I ensure that my jacket and other layers aren’t binding or hindering my holster or my ability to get to it.

-I’m sharing this is a reminder for you.
+I’m sharing this as a reminder for you.
 Like it or not, fall is on its way.
-That means cooler temperatures, more layers.
-Which actually can help in concealing your carry gun, but also add to the bulk of clothing you have to burrow through to draw your weapon in a sticky situation.
+That means cooler temperatures and more layers.
+This can help conceal your carry gun and add to the bulk of clothing you must burrow through to draw your weapon in a sticky situation.

-Always think of where you’re carrying your firearm how you’re going to access it, and just like in these bear tunnels in the oak brush, you might be in a very tight situation.
-Actually, you probably will be in a very tight situation, if you find the need to draw your firearm.
-If you’re not, then your better option is probably to find a way out of there.
+Always think of where you’re carrying your firearm and how you’re going to access it, and just like in these bear tunnels in the oak brush, you might be in a very tight situation.
+You probably will be in a very tight situation if you find the need to draw your firearm.
+If you’re not, your better option is to find a way out of there.

 It’s time to get out your layers and holsters.
 Start dry-firing or head to the range and practice that draw.
 Cheers to you from the woods!
 Be safe out there.